aarron-lee/legion-go-tricks/README.md

 - Due to it's read-only root OS, it's harder to do more comprehensive tinkering
   - e.g. running a custom Linux kernel, etc
 - slow OS install + OS updates, they take a long time

+# Official SteamOS

+**Pros**

+- support from Valve
+- Is a very streamlined console-like experience, doesn't include lots of extra software, etc
+- ships InputPlumber for controller support
+- supports distrobox for more flexibility in software install options
+- supports installing nix as a package manager, see [here](https://rasmuskirk.com/articles/2024-12-23_why-nix-is-the-perfect-package-manager-for-your-steam-deck/)
+- Valve is pretty on pushing updates.
+The positive to this is that SteamOS versions are very stable and last a fairly long time
+  - downside is that you get updates at a slower cadence

+**Cons**

+- support is still a work in progress, you will encounter bugs and issues
+- X11 KDE Desktop, whereas most other distros have already transitioned to Wayland
+- certain functionality like TDP controls, custom fan curves, RGB lights, etc, currently require tinkering or 3rd party decky plugins
+- older kernel + drivers

 ## Nobara Deck Edition